-Central United Methodist Church is located in the heart of Detroit, viagra search MI, seek at the north end of downtown and adjacent to the Detroit Tigers’ Comerica Park and the Lions’ Ford Field.
+Central United Methodist Church is located in the heart of Detroit, MI, at the north end of downtown and adjacent to the Detroit Tigers’ Comerica Park and the Lions’ Ford Field.
 The church itself has been designated a historical building and its membership includes some of the most active members of the community.
-It is also the building that houses the Michigan Welfare Rights Organization, case National Welfare Rights Union, and Westside Mothers offices.
+It is also the building that houses the Michigan Welfare Rights Organization, National Welfare Rights Union, and Westside Mothers offices.

 In recent years, the church has been led by Rev. Edwin Rowe, and is well-known through the state for its progressive mission and activist congregation.
 Members of the church regularly participate in and outreach with groups on issues such as: anti-war/peace and justice, poverty, homelessness, hunger, and more.